alexanderbkl/mercari_crawler/README.md

 To use:

-(Windows)
--Download Selenium
--Import chromedriver.exe from ./dist/webdrivers/chromedriver.exe into C:\\webdrivers
--Add C:\\webdrivers\chromedriver.exe into Environment Variable and/or have Google Chrome installed on the PC
+Have Google Chrome installed on your device

 #install dependencies